AxhJoseph/Dribble-Clone/README.md

-# Dribble-Clone
-A simple dribble clone made with html and css.

 # Dribbble Clone

 A simple clone of Dribbble's user interface, built entirely using **HTML** and **CSS**.
 This project is designed to replicate Dribbble's clean and creative design while enhancing my front-end development skills.